 Japanese pronunciation is quite straightforward.
 There are no accents and very few varieties of intonation.
 The “R” and “L” sounds don’t exist.
 In their place is an in-between of both.

-Tips to get started with Japanese today
+Tips to Get Started with Japanese Today

 The best way and tips to learn Japanese language Japanese culture

-1. Start with common words and phrases
+1. Start with common words and phrases.

-You may use these phrases a lot in your daily and social life and repeating them in Japanese over and over, with a few variations, will help you grasp both verbs and nouns better.
+If you aren’t studying Japanese in a classroom and have full reign over your curriculum, start with words and phrases that you commonly use in your own language.
+Alongside the typical “My name is [name], I’m from [country], and I am a [occupation]”, learn how to say “I’m going to the toilet”, “I want [something]”, “I’m getting another drink”, or “I don’t need a plastic bag”.
+You may use these phrases a lot in your daily and social life.
+Repeating them in Japanese over and over, with a few variations, will help you grasp both verbs and nouns better.
 This Japanese tip will help you improve quickly and effectively.

 2. Forget about kanji… for now.

 Start with hiragana and katakana.
 These two sets of alphabets will help you speak and listen to Japanese better.
-Besides, unless you’re studying Japanese for a paper examination or to work in an office, learning to write kanji is quite redundant as you’ll most likely be typing on your phone or computer which will automatically turn the alphabets into kanji for you.
+Besides, unless you’re studying Japanese for a paper examination or to work in an office, learning to write kanji is quite redundant as you’ll most likely be typing on your phone or computer, which will automatically turn the alphabets into kanji for you.
 You will rarely be writing kanji by hand.

-3. Consult foreigners who speak Japanese
+3. Consult foreigners who speak Japanese .

 This might be a strange Japanese tip to you.
-Well, Japanese teachers may teach by the book, but that’s not necessarily the best way to learn.
+Japanese teachers may teach by the book, but that’s not necessarily the best way to learn.
 Foreigners who speak Japanese, especially those who speak the same language as you, may be able to better explain Japanese grammar in relation to the language they share with you.

-4. Set a goal
+4. Set a goal.

 It’s easy to lose track of your studies if you just wing it.
-Instead, set a daily goal of anywhere between 15 minutes to one hour of Japanese language studies everyday, depending on your schedule.
+Instead, set a daily goal of anywhere between 15 minutes to one hour of Japanese language studies every day, depending on your schedule.
 Or, if you’re using textbooks, set a goal relative to the number of pages or chapters in a textbook.

 5. As much as you can, speak Japanese